ebu/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 ----------------
 This node implements the 'Who claimed control most recently' algorithm defined in the specification.
 This algorithm determines the output from multiple input sequences.
 The Handover Manager is a specialised case of the switching node that bases its decisions on handover-related attributes in the document and its previous decisions.
 There is no separate command to run this script.
-Start it with the ``ebu-run`` script, for example: ``ebu-run --admin.conf=ebu_tt_live/examples/config/user_input_producer_handover.json``.
+Start it with the ``ebu-run`` script.

-To see it in action using Websocket transport mechanism, create two or more instances of the User Input Producer, and configure all to publish to the Handover Manager's input listening port.
+To see it in action using the Websocket transport mechanism, follow these steps:

+* Start the Handover Manager: ``ebu-run --admin.conf=ebu_tt_live/examples/config/user_input_producer_handover.json``

+* Create two (or more) instances of the User Input Producer by opening ``ebu_tt_live/ui/user_input_producer/user_input_producer.html`` in multiple browser tabs/windows.

+* In each instance of the UIP, create a sequence with a unique sequence identifier but with identical authors group identifier.
+If you use the default configuration, this is "TestGroup1".

+* Select the sequence you created and connect.
+The default configuration publishes to ``ws://127.0.0.1:9001``.

+* On the right hand side, connect to the result host.
+The default configuration subscribes to ``ws://127.0.0.1:9001``.

+* Enter a positive number in the 'Authors group control token' field.

+* Enter subtitle text and send the document.

+* Depending on the control token, the sequence currently selected by the Handover Manager will display an "On air" flag.

+* The output from the handover node will appear under "Received documents" on the right.

 EBU-TT-D Encoder
 ----------------